EOSIO/spec-repo/eep-draft_flexible_notify.md

 Contracts send notifications via the `eosio.notify` action.
 Contracts shouldn't send this manually;
 they should let the CDT handle this task (above).
 The typical implementation:

-* For notifications to contracts, sends an inline action `eosio.notify` to the receiver.
+* For notifications to accounts, sends an inline action `eosio.notify` to the receiver.
 * For events, sends a context-free inline action `eosio.notify` to `eosio.null`.
 * Doesn't include any authorizations.
-This prevents the receiver from charging RAM to the receiver.
+This prevents the receiver from charging RAM to the sender.

 ### ABI Support